Did you know that just one or two extra words in a search query can affect the type or types of SERP features Google shows in its results?

 How SERP Features Respond to Search Intent Modifiers

-The team at getstat.com recently posted an article titled How SERP Features Respond to Search Intent Modifiers which shows that swapping search intent modifiers can result in dramatic changes to Google SERPs features.
+In 2017, the team at getstat.com recently posted an article titled How SERP Features Respond to Search Intent Modifiers which shows that swapping search intent modifiers can result in dramatic changes to Google SERPs features.

 STAT examined the 20 top SERP results (minus organics) for various search modifiers and compiled the numbers into extremely useful percentage points.
 For the purposes of this article, we have listed the top three types of SERP features based on their percentage in relation to the number of searches analyzed.